methnen/m-chart/readme.txt

 == Description ==

-Allows you to manage data sets via a spreadsheet interface and present that data in chart form via the Chart.js or [Highcharts](https://github.com/methnen/m-chart-highcharts-library/) chart libraries.
-The charts can then be embedded into a regular post via a handy shortcode.
+Manage data sets via a spreadsheet interface and display them as charts via the Chart.js or [Highcharts](https://github.com/methnen/m-chart-highcharts-library/) chart libraries and embed them via a handy shortcode or WordPress block.

 **Note:** Starting with version 1.8 the Chart.js library is no longer on the 2.x.x branch which introduces some [breaking changes](https://www.chartjs.org/docs/latest/getting-started/v3-migration.html).
 This will probably only affect you if you were modifying the default Chart.js behavior in some way.